Welcome to Adventures with J!

 Of course, it isn’t just babies, toddlers and preschoolers who love to learn through play, so I have activities and ideas for older, school aged children too.
 Lots of the activities are purposeful play, so they have a reason to them – for example to help your child learn their numbers, to encourage your child to use prepositions in their writing, to explore the world around them.
 All the activities are fun and inspirational and your child can learn at their own pace and follow their own interests through their play.

 Learning isn’t restricted to a school or a desk at home with books or a computer.
 There is a big wide world full of educational experiences and learning adventures which are perfect for everyone, especially children, so you will also find lots of family friendly days out and travel on Adventures with J. You can tailor these explorations to your child’s current interests.
 What better way is there to learn about animals than to see them for themselves, watch their movement and see their habitats?
 What better way is there for children to learn about history than to visit the places key events took place or to hold pieces of history in their hands?
 Learning should be fun, natural and real.
 It should be hands on and child led.
 It should teach problem solving, perseverance, determination, creativity and independence.
 It should be inspiring, adventurous and flexible and that is what Adventures with J aims to bring to your family – a love of learning.

 When J was two he was diagnosed with Sensory Processing Disorder and as it turns out, I have it too!
 To help J navigate the world we live in, I have created lots of sensory activities for him to do alongside calming activities, some of which are also included on the blog.
 J is currently undergoing therapy to help his sensory integration and food therapy and I will include some key aspects of our journey to help other families.

 In the words of Einstein, “Play is the highest form of research.”

 Get in Touch

-Come and say hi on my social media channels, pop a comment on a post, send me an email or subscribe to receive regular newsletters.
+Come and say hi on my social media channels or pop a comment on a post.